SkyCountryGame/skycountry-godot/doc/objectstatemanagement.md

     - default. normal gameplay. can walk around and interact with the world -

+I now think that state change function (UpdateState()) should actually go in the node classes, because it needs to update animation

 ________________________________________________________________________________________________
 state changes COULD have payloads associated with them.